StarsoftAnalysis/lightboxSSA/README.md

 ### Hugo

-LightboxSSA can be used with Hugo, either as a module or a theme.
+LightboxSSA can be used with Hugo (version 0.114 or later), either as a module or a theme.

+Needs Dart SASS -- use option `transpiler: dartsass`.

 You ust need to include something like
 '''